On Location with Offshore Predators.

 I’m not able to share any shark tagging footage at this time…

-This week on location with Offshore Predators I got to enjoy more of the Florida Keys than I have in the past.
+This week on location with Offshore Predators I was able to enjoy more of the Florida Keys than I have in the past.
 I’ve been scuba diving in Key Largo and kayaking in Key Biscayne, and a few other smaller Keys off the coast of Miami.
 I have always told myself I need to go further south, with of course Key West being the final destination.
-I’ll get there soon enough, but my destination this week was Islamorada Key.
+I’ll get there soon enough, but my destination this week is Islamorada Key.

-If you haven’t spent any time in the Florida Keys, stop bothering with other Caribbean destinations and get your butts to the Keys!
+If you haven’t spent any time in the Florida Keys, stop bothering with other Caribbean destinations and get your butt to the Keys!

-The most amazing clear blue waters I have ever encountered are right here at home in the Florida Keys.
+The most amazing clear blue waters I have ever encountered are right here in the Florida Keys.
 No passport required!
-With little outside influence, disturbances, politics, cares or worries!
+With little outside influence, disturbance, politics, cares or worries!
 Leave it all behind in the Florida Keys.
-Have a drink or read a book poolside.
+Have a drink.
+Read a book poolside.
 Swim with dolphins and Manatees.
-Sleep in a hammock on the beach, or on the water, under the shade of a thousand island umbrella canopies.
+Sleep in a hammock, on the beach, under shade of a thousand umbrellas.
 Fish for shark.
 Whatever!

 Any time in, on or under the water in the Keys is a great day!

 R&R has never felt as good as it does in the Keys.
 There is a special quality here.
 The Keys radiate rest and relaxation!
 With constant trade winds blowing cool breezes, summer in the Keys means slow business, fewer crowds and discount prices at many resorts, activities, rentals and charters.
 You can find some great values in the Keys in the summer.

 Although thunderstorms are quite common in the Keys in the summer, they push in the cooler air and come and go like the proverbial pop song on prime time radio.
 Speaking of music, Jimmy Buffett is still the primary genre down here, much to my content!
 If you’re not a Buffett fan live music venues are as varied as the fishing.